-Determine Average Grade
+Determine Average Grade - Garmin BaseCamp

-Garmin BaseCamp for PC doesn't compute average grade the way most other mapping software programs do - if you return to the same trailhead, the average grade reported in the trackpoints window elevation box is reported near zero.
+Garmin BaseCamp doesn't compute average grade the way most other mapping software programs do - if you return to the same trailhead, the average grade reported in the trackpoints window elevation box is reported near zero.

 - 1. Split your track into two pieces.
-The lunch spot is a good choice for loop hikes.
-For an in-out hike, choose the turnaround point. - 2.
-Determine the average grade for each piece (for an in-out hike, the grade in will be positive and the grade back will be negative). - 3.
+The lunch spot is a good choice. - 2.
+Determine the average grade for each piece (for many in-out hikes, the grade in will be positive and the grade back will be negative). - 3.
 Use the steepest of the two values for the value to enter on the website.

-Determine Distance along the Track
+Determine Distance along the Track - Garmin BaseCamp